Subscribe

 Even setting aside the internal machinery, “mid-sized companies” isn’t really a market segment anyway.

-“Mid-sized companies” have less in common than you’d think; it’s much more important to know what industry they’re in.
-A 100-person technology startup has a certain makeup of employees—ratios of developers, QA, tech support, sales staff, HR, etc—whereas a 100-person plastics manufacturing company has a very different make-up, for example having no software developers, probably not tech-savvy, and IT is run by a guy who is a Windows “power user,” runs Exchange, hasn’t heard of Google Apps, and doesn’t know how to open a port in the firewall “my Cisco guy” installed.
+“Mid-sized companies” have less in common than you’d think; it’s much more important to know what industry they’re in, or what problems they’re trying to solve, and in what manner.
+A 100-person technology startup has a certain makeup of employees—ratios of developers, QA, tech support, sales staff, HR, etc—whereas a 100-person plastics manufacturing company has a very different make-up, for example having no software developers, probably not tech-savvy, and IT is run by a guy who is a Windows “power user,” runs Exchange, has never used Google Apps, and doesn’t know how to open a port in the firewall “my Cisco guy” installed.

 So for example if you’re selling server monitoring software, everything about how to sell into these two companies is different: How you find them, what pain you’re solving for them, what that user wants to see in the interface, etc..
 The fact that both are monitoring 100 computers is only vaguely “the same;” there’s more differences than similarities1.